brooth/jeta-site/mysite/home/markdown/install.md

         compile 'org.brooth.jeta:jeta:1.1'
     }

 At this point, you can start using *Jeta*, but properly configured, it's the better way to go.
-Refer to the [next guide](/guide/config) to find details.
+Refer to the [next guide](/guide/config) to find out details.